Jip-Hop/sedunlocksrv-pba/README.md

 - Flash the PBA to all the Self Encrypting Drives in your server
 - Use the same password for all the SEDs in your server (otherwise you need to enter multiple passwords during startup)
 - Replace the `server.crt` and `server.key` (found inside the sedunlocksrv after running `./build.sh`) if you like, or modify `make-cert.sh` and run `./build.sh` again
+- Test both `Boot` and `Reboot` on your actual hardware.
+Some systems behave well with `kexec`, while others still need a full firmware restart for NICs, storage, or other platform state.
+- If you plan to change SID passwords, check BIOS and TPM security settings ahead of time and verify that Block SID is not preventing the update.

 ## Troubleshooting
 To gain shell access to the PBA for debugging, enable SSH and add an SSH key _without_ the 'command=...' prefix to ssh/authorized_keys.
 This key can then be used with ```ssh -i /path/to/debug_key -p 2222 tc@IP``` to gain a shell in the live PBA, which can then be used for viewing debug information, testing fixes, etc.

+- Web `Boot` and console `Boot` both use the same backend boot discovery logic, but the web flow is asynchronous.
+If the page shows `Booting...` for a while, wait for the machine to hand off before assuming it failed.
+- If `Boot` cannot find a kernel or initrd, inspect whether your system uses a split EFI plus LVM `/boot` or root layout.
+This project is designed to search those layouts, but real-world GRUB arrangements vary.
+- If password change reports that `Admin1` updated but `SID` did not, the drive may still unlock with the new password while firmware is blocking SID changes.
+Check Block SID settings before assuming the whole password update failed.

 ## Wishlist
 - Faster booting after unlock, similar to [opal-kexec-pba](https://github.com/jnohlgard/opal-kexec-pba)